rutikwankhade/Devblogs-hashnode/ckhk017m403sw8vs116h3hlx8.md

-## Week 2: A brief about JavaScript basics, clean code, and unit testing
+## Week 2: A brief about JavaScript, clean code, and unit testing

  👋 Hey everyone.
 Welcome back.